Some posts contain compensated links. Please read this disclaimer for more info.

 - Visit the Kornati National Park.

-- Explore the Adriatic underwater world by diving and snorkelling.
+- Explore the Adriatic underwater world by diving and snorkeling.
 Dugi Otok has several diving schools that provide private tours and lessons.

 Where to Stay on Dugi Otok